tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Update ExampleExposedGems.TileFrame to use the new CheckAndAdjustMultiDirectionalTile method.
 Document CheckAndAdjustMultiDirectionalTile as well.
 - NewProjectile now has a NewProjectileModifier parameter.
 How is it used?
 How should modders use it?
 Need to add it to Docs for each overload.
 - Code in Projectile claiming "// Moved to CombinedHooks.ModifyHitByProjectile" will need to be copied over again if that is still the intention.
 It seems that deadMansSweater is also nearby, should it also be commented?
-- Projectile.bonusCritChance added.
-Does this do the same as tml-added Projectile.CritChance?
-Double check if `if (DamageType.UseStandardCritCalcs && Main.rand.Next(100) < CritChance + num10)` in new code is double applying projectile crit chance or if it is correct.
 - Not sure about the order for "VanillaOnHitEffectsResume:" and other labels.
 SpawnHitVisuals method added in between existing patches.
 - It seems like bomb damage logic has been reworked.
 Maybe many of our patches are no longer necessary or our explosive projectile examples need fixing.
 - CombinedHooks.CanHitNPCWithProj patches might need to be reworked, it seems like they should be able to be simplified